Supplemental Nutrition Assistance Program/SNAP

-Food Assistance/SNAP benefits are based on household composition and income and resources of all household members.
-Benefits are issued through the Electronic Benefit Transfer (EBT) System by using the QUEST card, which is similar to a debit card.
+Supplemental Nutrition Assistance Program/SNAP benefits are based on household composition and income and resources of all household members.
+Benefits are issued through an Electronic Benefit Transfer card, similar to a debit card.

-Low-income people may apply for Food Assistance/SNAP at the Mesa County Department of Human Services Applications are accepted in person, by mail, by fax, or online through Colorado PEAK.
+Low-income people may apply for Supplemental Nutrition Assistance Program/SNAP at the Mesa County Department of Human Services Applications are accepted in person, by mail, by fax, or online through Colorado PEAK.
 Applicants will be required to complete application forms and interview, and may be required to provide of proof of household circumstances.

-Food Assistance/SNAP may be used to purchase food for human consumption or seeds and plants to grow food for household use.
-Food Assistance/SNAP may not be used to purchase any non-food item or hot foods that are ready-to-eat or any food marketed to be heated in the store.
+Supplemental Nutrition Assistance Program/SNAP may be used to purchase food for human consumption or seeds and plants to grow food for household use.
+Supplemental Nutrition Assistance Program/SNAP may not be used to purchase any non-food item or hot foods that are ready-to-eat or any food marketed to be heated in the store.

 - United States Department of Agriculture (USDA) - Food & Nutrition Service (FNS)